BrighTide/sys3-public/concordance system 4.md

       ♟ TURN BASED                 - In some ways, the optimal dialectic feels a bit like chess.
 Making slow and considered moves, "pushing changes" to the shared graph.
 Slowly building up shared context with someone
       🎤 RECORDED                   - Recording the process over which the context is built feels important, how they got there. (timelinize and or record)

-      🤝 FOREGROUND AGREEMENT       - "Many intense arguments can be diffused by first being specific about what we agree upon / getting it squared away."
+      🤝 FOREGROUND AGREEMENT       - "Many intense arguments can be diffused by first being specific about what we agree upon / getting it locked away."
       🔥 DISAGREEMENT IS MOTIVATING - "Humans find resolving disagreement to be quite energizing / motivating" 👬 DIALECTIC SEEMS IMPORTANT  - There's something about two people collaborating to build synthesis.
-Often you don't know where to start but you do have a reaction to what someone said which builds out the web
+Often you don't know where to start but you do have a reaction to what someone said.
          - Potentially also then acting as avatars for a wider array of stances 🌡 MATTERS OF DEGREES         - Being able to express degrees of agreement and disagreement is important.
 "I have sympathy for this" VS "Kind of" VS "I have no sympathy for this"

-      🎂 EPISTEMIC + NORMATIVE      - "It seems important to have a tool that interleaves but keeps seperate is and ought claims"
-      📝 INCREASE WORKING MEMORY    - "Working memory is a key bottle neck.
+      🎂 EPISTEMIC + NORMATIVE      - "It seems important to have a tool that interleaves is and ought claims" 📝 INCREASE WORKING MEMORY    - "Working memory is a key bottle neck.
 Whiteboards are a miracle because they increase working memory"
          - This is why whiteboards, todo lists and wikis are so useful
          - Not just size and speed of working memory but also being able to reload next session